marixel/jina-vault/oxidation.md

-the loss of electrons (or an increase)
+the loss of electrons (or an increase in positive charge)